Mahanteshkumbar/AngularJs-NodeJs-npm-bower-grunt/README.md

 # AngularJs-NodeJs-npm-bower-grunt
-Simple example which builds the angularJs project using NodeJs(npm-bower-grunt)
+Simple example which builds the angularJs project using NodeJs(npm-bower-grunt).
+This project has grunt operations like: Clean, Less, Watch, Copy

 Install softwares required for to run the project like Nodejs grunt.....